Improwised/kb.repairrabbit.github.io/content/features/invoices.md

      (Screenshot)

 * How do I manage Payments ?
-(Partial, refund , deposite , online payment failure )
+(Partial, refund , deposit , online payment failure )

-please Contact : {link to Contact Us} to avil this facility
+please Contact : {link to Contact Us} to avail this facility

 * Discounting process on Invoice